youssefHosni/Practical-Machine-Learning/Readme.md

-This the codes of a series of practical articles on medium on various machine learning and deep learning topics:
+This the codes used in the series of practical articles on medium on various machine learning and deep learning topics:

 * Practical Guide to Dimesnioality Reduction in Python [Code | Article]